PCSO Lottery Draw

-The PCSO Lottery Draw (formerly Philippine Lotto Draw and Philippine Lottery Draw) is a Philippine television game show broadcast on IBC and D8TV (via BEAM TV transmitters), under a joint venture between the two networks and the Philippine Charity Sweepstakes Office (PCSO).
-The show airs daily except during the Paschal Triduum (Maundy Thursday to Black Saturday) holiday period.
+The PCSO Lottery Draws (formerly Philippine Lotto Draw and Philippine Lottery Draw) is a Philippine television game show broadcast on IBC and D8TV (via BEAM TV transmitters), under a joint venture between the two networks and the Philippine Charity Sweepstakes Office (PCSO).

 Lotto draws were first aired on PTV/NBN from March 8, 1995 to July 27, 2019; and again from July 31, 2019 to December 30, 2024.
 The program's production involving the PCSO workforce consisting of more than 2,000 employees.
 The program consists of the drawing of both the parimutuel and fixed payout lottery games, as well as select sweepstakes games.
 On November 15, 2017, it added the centralized draws of the Small Town Lottery (Pares, Swer3 and Swer2) for provinces that do not conduct its own local STL draws.

 The program is also simulcast over DWAN 1206 AM, select Brigada News FM stations in the provinces, as well as PCSO and IBC's websites, Facebook pages and YouTube channels.
 The show's audio component formerly aired on DWWW, DZRB, DZRH, DWIZ, DZME and DZIQ.